 The solution to Monty Hall problem seems weird because our mental assumptions for solving the problem do not match the actual process.
 Our mental assumptions were based on independent, random events.
 However, Monty knows the prize location and uses this knowledge to affect the outcomes in a non-random fashion.
 Once you understand how Monty uses his knowledge to pick a door, the results make sense.

 Ensuring that your assumptions are correct is a common task in statistical analyses.
 If you don’t meet the required assumptions, you can’t trust the results.
-This includes things like checking the residual plots in regression analysis, assessing the distribution of the data, and even how you collected your data.
+This includes things like checking the residual plots in regression analysis, assessing the distribution of your data, and even how you collected your data.

 As for the Monty Hall problem, don’t fret, even expert mathematicians fell victim to this statistical illusion!